 Overall, I think that Syriana is a fantastic venue for group gatherings, but I wouldn’t suggest it for intimate occasions ( one-on-one dates).
 Aneesa and I found it quite difficult to have a conversation while other big groups celebrated birthdays and the like.

-The mouth-watering starter options will keep you coming back for more and although the shawarma didn’t blow me away, it was quite tasty and I look forward to trying the other main meal options, such as the grills and the array of flat breads which are available.
+The mouth-watering starter options will keep you coming back for more and although the shawarma didn’t blow me away, it was quite tasty and I look forward to trying the other main meal options, such as the grills and the array of flat bread which are available.

 SO MUCH MEAT!
 The Syriana Kebab Platter has marinated Chicken Cubes, Adana Kebab, Mince Kebab and Lamb Cubes that have been flame grilled to perfection.
 We serve this with a delicious dip and salad.
 Tag friend that loves their protein 😉 #capetown#middleeastern#foodie#capetownmag#instaeatscapetown#delicious